rozek/node-red-web-server-examples/README.md

 In this example, *all* endpoints (except those needed for authorization management) demand a successful authorization before being processed.
 In practice, there is often a mixture of public and private endpoints - a situation which may easily be implemented by combining flows from this example and the previous one.

+> For this example to work, please copy file `FileTypeMappings.json` and folder `public` into the working directory of your Node-RED instance

 ## License ##

 [MIT License](LICENSE.md)